cabrerahector/wordpress-popular-posts/readme.txt

 - Removes legacy datacache and datacache_backup tables.
 - Adds Settings page advertisement support.
 - FAQ section has been moved over to Github.

-= 3.2.3 =
-**If you're using a caching plugin, flushing its cache after installing / upgrading to this version is highly recommended.**

-- Fixes a potential bug that might affect other plugins & themes (thanks @pippinsplugins).
-- Defines INNODB as default storage engine.
-- Adds the wpp-no-data CSS class to style the "Sorry, no data so far" message.
-- Adds a new index to summary table.
-- Updates plugin's documentation.
-- Other small bug fixes and improvements.

-= 3.2.2 =
-**If you're using a caching plugin, flushing its cache after installing / upgrading to this version is recommended.**

-* Moves sampling logic into Javascript (thanks, [@kurtpayne](https://github.com/kurtpayne)!)
-* Simplifies category filtering logic.
-* Fixes list sorting issue that some users were experimenting (thanks, sponker!)
-* Widget uses stock thumbnails when using predefined size (some conditions apply).
-* Adds the ability to enable / disable responsive support for thumbails.
-* Renames wpp_update_views action hook to wpp_post_update_views, **update your code!**
-* Adds wpp_pre_update_views action hook.
-* Adds filter wpp_render_image.
-* Drops support for get_mostpopular() template tag.
-* Fixes empty HTML tags (thumbnail, stats).
-* Removes Japanese, French and Norwegian Bokmal translation files from plugin.
-* Many minor bug fixes / enhancements.

 See [full changelog](https://github.com/cabrerahector/wordpress-popular-posts/blob/master/changelog.md).